hexbatch/apple-core/core-docs/step-4-actions/events.md

 ## remote errors
 * remote_error

-An action can listen to errors happening to the elements, on one,some or all of the events.
-Remotes can have issues connecting, or return bad http codes
+An action can listen to errors happening to the with a call to a remote, on other actions in the same element.
+This is sent off to be processed after the other remote tree completely ends.
+The action can map into the fields of the remote_error event

 # Event messages can  have data

 Events can be designed to hold structured data.
 They can have accepted top level keys and even a json path to make sure things are as they should be.

+An action can plug in these values to its value mapping to send to the remote or rules to change the value.

-When action is run, the remote can give back data, which can be added to the event.
+When action is run, the remote can give back data, which can be added to the event by the action mapping rules, before that event is passed to a lower priority handler.

-The event can be defined to only allow some json keys, to filter,and to require some all or none of them
+The event can be defined to require some or all its data to be filled in before being given to the actions

 For example, in element creation , a remote server can decide, for any reason, to not allow something, when there are many elements doing things.
 If the server has a message attribute or key or field in the response, then this will be added to the api response here when something does not succeed

+# DB structure
+each event is defined once

+    Event
+        attribute_id
+        all_keys: json data array
+        required_keys: json data array

+standard events are put into the events table